 While not everyone is an expert (although there are tons of them online who claim to be), if you stay in the game long enough, you’ll be able to teach newbies a thing or two about affiliate marketing.
 There are a lot of people who want to earn that elusive “passive income,” but don’t have a clue how to get started.
 As an affiliate marketer, you can be that person.

-You can create webinars, eBooks, online courses for those eager to learn.
+You can create webinars, eBooks, and effective online courses for those eager to learn.
 You can even offer consulting services once they do get in.

 Create an affiliate marketing service

 As an affiliate marketer, you’ll often find holes in affiliate networks’ services.
 If you have enough resources, you can fill that void yourself by developing tools.
 And if you have a large enough network of fellow affiliates, you can tap into their purchasing power by offering them your tools.

 As noted by seasoned affiliate marketer Charles Ngo, some of the tools started by affiliates include tracking software, affiliate software, spy tools, and cloaking software.

 Becoming an advertiser is one of the most common paths for those who reach “super affiliate” status.
 And as pointed out by Ngo, there are two main types of advertisers:

 Those who create offers, and distribute them to affiliates (directly or through networks)